lumi-a/masters-thesis/thesis.typ

 === Pareto-Sets

 In practice, one might not know the capacity beforehand, or might have unlimited capacity but some tradeoff-function between weights and profits, for example $u(w, p) = p - w^2$.
 To cover all these cases simultaneously, we can narrow down the space by eliminating all solutions that can never be optimal.
-The set of those solutions is the _Pareto-set_:
+The set of those solutions is the _Pareto-set_: #TODO[Add citation]

-// TODO: Add citation
 #definition[
   For solutions $A$ and $B$, we say $A$ *dominates* $B$ if and only if:
   $